People are engaging in conversations related to your brand across multiple social media platforms.

 Ask these two primary questions while measuring your efforts-

-- Are your numbers same as your expectations?
+- Are your numbers the same as your expectations?

-- How are they as compared to your competitors’ numbers?
+- How are they compared to your competitors’ numbers?

 Depending on the answers you get to these questions, you can start rescheduling and adjusting your social media updates.
 You can work on creating more engaging visuals and content to create more conversations and engagement.
 Include all situational contexts and conditions when measuring your social media activities to derive real-time data points.